Sinpyong County

 Sinp'yŏng County is a county in North Hwanghae province, North Korea.
 The Mannyon mine is located at Mannyon-rodongjagu.

+Sinp'yŏng County is located in North Hwanghae province from the coast, near the Nam River and its mainstream, Taedong River in Pyongan Province.

 Administrative divisions

 Sinp'yŏng county is divided into 1 ŭp (town), 2 rodongjagu (workers' districts) and 11 ri (villages):

 Transportation

 Sinpyong County has a trolleybus line in Mannyon-rodongjagu.
 The line closed in early 2000s and has been partially dismantled since then, but still has a complete network of poles on the south side of the road.